 Lisa G. Johnson

-Master of Arts in Teaching and Learning with Technology
+Master of Arts in Teaching and Learning with Technology, 2014

-Lisa G. Johnson, who is 50 years old, is living proof that it is never too late to discover and follow new passions in life.
+Lisa G. Johnson is living proof that it is never too late to discover and follow new passions in life.
 Although she married and had children soon after high school, she later divorced and found herself a single mom for more than 10 years.
 Luckily, her second husband encouraged her to return to college, and she earned a Bachelor’s degree in information technology at the age of 48.

 Afterward, she transitioned from working in application server support to a project as a traveling trainer for a Fortune 500 company – and everything changed.
 It was in this role that she discovered her true passion for teaching and learning.
 But unfortunately, when the project ended, Lisa found herself unable to land another job in this field partly because she didn’t have a graduate degree.